FAQs

 1 By completed, we mean you earned a score of 70% or better on the problem before 1 January 2023.

-Will the work I completed for CS50x 2022 (or prior) carry forward into CS50x 2024?
+Will the work I complete for CS50x 2023 (or prior) carry forward into CS50x 2025?

-Work completed in CS50x 2022 or prior is not subject to carry-forward for progress.
+For CS50x 2025, work completed in CS50x 2023 or prior is not subject to carry-forward for progress.
 Only work completed in CS50x 2023 will carry forward.
 This means if you received a credit for past work that carried forward into CS50x 2023, that credit will no longer be valid as of 1 January 2024, and you may need to redo (or at least resubmit!) some assignments.
 What this effectively means is that, depending on when in the calendar year you begin, you have between 12 and 24 months to complete CS50x without needing to circle back and start resubmitting assignments.
 We know, particularly for folks who are trying to finish the course right at the end of December, that this can prove difficult, but unfortunately, we cannot make any exceptions to this rule for any reason.
 We therefore encourage you, if possible, to avoid trying to rush to complete the course at the deadline and instead spread your studies out over a reasonable stretch of time.

-Will the work I completed for CS50x 2023 carry forward into CS50x 2024?
+Will the work I complete for CS50x 2023 carry forward into CS50x 2025?

 Obtaining Your Certificate